-Pedestrian/Bike Accidents and Fatalities (Local Roads and A/Cs): One (1) vehicle accident involving a bicyclist or pedestrian was reported in 2013; no fatalities.
-It occurred on an arterial.
+Pedestrian/Bike Accidents and Fatalities (Local Roads and A/Cs): Six (6) vehicle accidents involving a bicyclist or pedestrian were reported during 2010-2014; no fatalities.
+All occurred on arterials or collectors.

 Main Findings of Areas of Concern Analysis:

 All Areas of Concern have some level of indication of need, barriers, or gaps in the transportation system based on the factors analyzed in this chapter.
 The findings identified below are simply based on those areas that contain MULTIPLE target populations and MULTIPLE need indicators.
 This should not substitute for the findings provided in each Area of Concern described in this chapter, however.